zinebfadili/pinata-java-sdk/Readme.md

   // If you created a Pinata instance with keys try {
     PinataResponse authResponse = pinata.testAuthentication();
-    // If a PinataException hasn't been been thrown, it means that the status igs 200
+    // If a PinataException hasn't been been thrown, it means that the status is 200
     System.out.println(authResponse.getStatus()); // 200
   } catch (PinataException e) {
     // The status returned is not 200